nxadm/rakudo-pkg/docs/devbuild.md

 # Using rakudo-pkg for testing upstream Rakudo

-This repo can be used to test the upstream MoarVM/NQP/Rakudo and zef releases and their combinations.
+This repo can be used to test the upstream MoarVM/NQP/Rakudo and zef releases.
 In order to do this fork this repo, go to Actions and enable the `devbuild` action.

 ![Enabled action](actions.png?raw=true "Actions")